Browse the archive of past exhibitions from 1989 to the present for the Mitchell Art Gallery.

 December 5: Book Club, 2:30-4 p.m.

 Join members of the Mitchell Gallery Book Club for a docent tour followed by a discussion of Bob Mankoff’s How About Never—Is Never Good for You?: My Life in Cartoons, led by cartoonist Eric Smith.
 Free event, registration required.
-Register for this book club discussion.
+This event is FULL.

 December 8: Sunday Afternoon Lecture, 3 p.m.